jaideepjagyasi/WordOftheDay/README.md

 # WordOftheDay
-Chrome extention that show you new word every day so you can build strong vocabulary
+Chrome extention that shows you a new word every day so you can build strong vocabulary.